Returning to work safely following COVID-19 closures and work safely protocols

 - Maintain a 2 metre distance

-- Arrange for the employee to stay in isolation before arranging for them to be transported home, or to a medical facility, avoiding public transport.
+- Arrange for the employee to stay in isolation before arranging for them to be transported home, or to a medical facility, public transport should not be used.

 - Carry out a full risk assessment of the incident to see what, if any, further action needs to be taken